 Credit ratings are important to the Bank's borrowing costs and ability to raise funds.
 Rating downgrades could potentially result in higher financing costs and increased collateral pledging requirements for the Bank and reduced access to capital markets.
 Rating downgrades may also affect the Bank's ability to enter into normal course derivative transactions.
 The Bank regularly reviews the level of increased collateral that would be required in the event of rating downgrades and holds liquid assets to cover additional collateral required in the event of certain downgrades in the Bank's senior long-term credit ratings.
-Additional information relating to credit ratings is provided under the heading "Liquidity Risk" in the "Managing Risk" section starting on page 75 of the 2018 MD&A.
+Additional information relating to credit ratings is provided under the heading "Liquidity Risk" in the "Managing Risk" section starting on page 77 of the 2019 MD&A.

-As at October 31, 2018
+As at October 31, 2019

 DBRS Moody's Investors Service S&P Global Ratings

-Legacy Senior Debt 1 AA Aa1 AA-
+Legacy Senior Debt 1 AA (high) Aa1 AA-

-Senior Debt 2 Aa (low) Aa3 А
+Senior Debt 2 AA Aa3 А

 Short Term Debt R-1 (high) P-1 A-1+

-Subordinated Debt A (high) A2 А
+Subordinated Debt AA (low) A2 Α

-NVCC Subordinated Debt A (low) A2 (hyb) A-
+NVCC Subordinated Debt Α A2 (hyb) A-

-Preferred Shares Pfd-2 (high) Baa1 (hyb) BBB+

-NVCC Preferred Shares Pfd-2 Baa1 (hyb) BBB
+NVCC Preferred Shares Pfd-2 (high) Baa1 (hyb) BBB

-Outlook Positive Stable Stable
+Outlook Stable Stable Stable

-- 1 Includes: (a) Senior debt issued prior to September 23, 2018; and (b) Senior debt issued on or after September 23, 2018 which is excluded from the bank recapitalization "bail-in" regime, including debt with an original term to maturity of less than 400 days and most structured notes. - 2 Subject to conversion under the bank recapitalization "bail-in" regime.
+- Includes: (a) Senior debt issued prior to September 23, 2018; and (b) Senior debt issued on or after September 23, 2018 which is excluded from the bank recapitalization "bail-in" regime, including debt with an original term to maturity of less than 400 days and most structured notes. - 2 Subject to conversion under the bank recapitalization "bail-in" regime.